SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: The Proposed Method

-During training, both visual and language backbones are fine-tuned with Low-Rank Adaptation (LoRA)~\cite{hu2022lora} using rank $r=16$, while the priming module is trained from scratch.
-The training objective consists of two components: the language modeling loss $\mathcal{L}_{\mathrm{joint}}$, defined as the standard cross-entropy over tokens comparing predicted and ground-truth sequences, and the priming loss $\mathcal{L}_{\mathrm{prim}}$, defined as an $\mathcal{L}_{\mathrm{2}}$ regression encouraging the predicted priming vector to align with the target priming vector.
+\textbf{Training Strategy.} During training, both visual and language backbones are fine-tuned with Low-Rank Adaptation (LoRA)~\citep{hu2022lora} using rank $r=16$, with the resulting adapter weights merged back into the backbone after training.
+The priming module is trained from scratch.
+The training objective consists of two components: the language modeling loss $\mathcal{L}_{\mathrm{joint}}$, defined as the standard cross-entropy over tokens predicted and ground-truth sequences, and the priming loss $\mathcal{L}_{\mathrm{prim}}$, defined as a mean squared error regression loss encouraging the predicted priming vector to align with the target vector.

 To balance optimization, we employ an \textit{adaptive loss weighting} scheme.
 The overall training loss is

 where $\lambda_{\text{prim}}$ dynamically adjusts the relative importance of the priming loss.
 Specifically, it is updated according to an exponential moving average (EMA) of $\mathcal{L}_{\text{prim}}$: